ANDY WARHOL, Cow, 1976 [wallpaper; black and white-red]

 Condition details.

 The left top corner of this print has a light dog ear, the right top corner has some flattened crumpling lines and the middle part has a horizontal bending.
 Small tear on 1 cm at the top side.
 Overall the print looks very good and no discouloring of neither paper nor ink layer.
-An attractive lived-through print!
+An attractive lived-through wallpaper print!

-Basically there are two kinds of so called Cow prints, with various widths.
-One print run was made in 1966 with a text TRIM Andy Warhol and another one in 1976.
-In 1966 Andy Warhol produced Cow prints for his exhibition at Gallery Leo Castelli.
-For the Venice Biennale 1976 he showed Cow wall paper specifically produced for his presentation at the pavilion of the USA.
-In the latter case on the brim of each sheet of paper a text was added: Copyright Andy Warhol La Biennale 1976.
+For the Venice Biennale 1976 he showed Cow wallpaper produced on behalf of his presentation at the pavilion of the USA.
+On the brim of each sheet of wallpaper a text was added: Copyright Andy Warhol La Biennale 1976.

-Extra information about ‘Cow’ prints, 1966-1976
+More information about ‘Cow’ prints, 1966-1976

 – wallpaper print